The Tricky Part: Plot summary

+Theme

-Moran's desperate coming-of-age is described with candor and humor and sets out the paradox that what is, in nearly everyone's eyes, a seriously damaging experience, can be the very thing that gives "rise to transformation, even grace".
+Moran's desperate coming of age is described with candor and humor and sets out the paradox that what is, in nearly everyone's eyes, a seriously damaging experience, can be the very thing that gives "rise to transformation, even grace".

 The book condemns adult–child sex.
 Moran is ambivalent about the touching and other sexual acts.
-He tries to commit suicide twice, but eventually finds his feet in Off Broadway and Broadway theater.
+He tries to commit suicide twice, but eventually finds his feet in Off-Broadway and Broadway theater.

 Moran has also developed and performed The Tricky Part as a one-man play.